-As we enter 2018 it is important to take a moment to reflect on the previous year and look ahead at the new year in front of us.
+As we enter 2018 it is important to take a moment to reflect on the previous year and look ahead to the new year in front of us.
 What did you accomplish in 2017?
 What do you want to accomplish in 2018?
 How can you make this possible?

 Every year we make New Year’s resolutions but often don’t end up following through with them.
 We end up forgetting about them, or just give up before the year ends.
 This year try and break that cycle by creating a New Year’s resolution that’s worth following through with.

-Practicing optimism and positive thinking in your everyday life can drastically change the way you live.
+Practising optimism and positive thinking in your everyday life can drastically change the way you live.
 By taking steps to change your outlook on life you can begin to improve your mood and change both your personal and professional life for the better.

 Now you may be the kind of person who can remain cheerful, despite rejection, failure, loss, or trauma.
 You may be able to pick yourself up, dust yourself off, and try again and continue to see the positives in life.
-But for those of us who don’t naturally have a positive outlook on life it can be much more difficult to change our thinking.
+But for those of us who don’t naturally have a positive outlook on life, it can be much more difficult to change our thinking.

 Perhaps there have been a few negative situations that have occurred in your life recently that have caused you to start seeing things through slightly grey-tinted glasses.
 Subtle, and easy to miss, your mild depressive thoughts start to take over and you don’t even notice you are not as positive as you usually are.
 You are still taking part in life and even smiling along the way, but just not reaping as many pleasures as you once were.